Create a Print-Rich Environment with Labels that Promote Literacy

 Since I want my kids to notice what I write, I put up only a few at a time and write more labels later.

 Many parents like me cannot speak or read Chinese well and rely on phonetic support from Pinyin or Zhuyin.
-If needed, write the phonetic spelling very small and away from the main text.
-Use a lighter color so that it’s less prominent from the target word.
-Keep in mind that many household are already saturated with other words.
+Write the phonetic spelling very small and away from the main text if needed.
+Use a lighter color to be less prominent from the target word.
+Keep in mind that your home is likely saturated with other words.

 Include other text only when relevant and not overwhelming